 Doi Inthanon Mountain and National Park.
-Mountain park with Thailand`s highest peak, part of Himalayan mountain range.
-Featuring temples, nature hiking trails, gardens, waterfalls and panoramic viewpoints.
+Mountain park with Thailand’s highest peak, part of the Himalayan mountain range.
+Featuring temples, nature hiking trails, gardens, waterfalls, and panoramic viewpoints.

 Yaowarat Road.
-Busy area in Bangkok`s Chinatown, featuring temples, open markets, street-food venues and variety of shops.
+Busy area in Bangkok’s Chinatown, featuring temples, open markets, street-food venues, and a variety of shops.

 Erawan National Park.
 Beautiful National park in West Thailand, with hiking trails and tiered waterfalls.

 Damnoen Saduak Floating Market.
-Famous Bangkok`s floating market featuring vendors in wooden boats selling fresh produces and souvenirs.
+Famous Bangkok’s floating market features vendors in wooden boats selling fresh produce and souvenirs.
 Great for shopping for food and photos.

 Safari World.
 Located in Bangkok, these are two parks in one: marine park and the Zoo, offering many attractions and live shows.

 Jomtien Beach.
-Also refer to on the maps as Chom Tian, is a long (6 km) beach offering water sports and restaurants, bars, loungers.
+Also referred to on the maps as Chom Tian, is a long (6 km) beach offering water sports and restaurants, bars, lounges.
 Located south of Pattaya City.

 Golden Buddha.
 Officially named Phra Phuttha Maha Suwana Patimakon, is a gold statue weighing 5.5 tons, located in the temple of Wat Traimit, West Bangkok.

 Chaweng Beach.
-Located on east coast of Ko Samui, this beach is popular for white sandy waterfront and night life events.
+Located on the east coast of Ko Samui, this beach is popular for white sandy waterfront and nightlife events.

 Wat Mahathat.
-Located north from Bangkok, this Buddhist temple features ruins, colorful shrines and famous Buddha head sculpture encased in tree roots.
+Located north of Bangkok, this Buddhist temple features ruins, colorful shrines, and famous Buddha head sculptures encased in tree roots.

 Ancient Siam.
-Located south of Bangkok, this large museum park in shape of Thailand is featuring scaled down replicas of famous Thailand landmarks.
+Located south of Bangkok, this large museum park in the shape of Thailand is featuring scaled-down replicas of famous Thailand landmarks.

 Wat Chedi Luang.
-A Buddhist temple in historic center of city of Chiang Mai in north of Thailand.
-Featuring large pagoda on the grounds where originally were three temples.
+A Buddhist temple in the historic center of the city of Chiang Mai in the north of Thailand.
+Featuring a large pagoda on the grounds were originally were three temples.

 Wat Saket.
-Buddhist temple in Bangkok, situated atop of artificial hill, known for gold pagoda and city views.
+Buddhist temple in Bangkok, situated atop an artificial hill, is known for its gold pagoda and city views.

 Elephant Nature Park.
-A sanctuary and rescue centre for elephants in, Chiang Mai Province, northern Thailand.
-There are volunteer opportunities, jungle tours and rafting.
+A sanctuary and rescue center for elephants in, Chiang Mai Province, northern Thailand.
+There are volunteer opportunities, jungle tours, and rafting.

 Ao Nang Beach.
-Small, but busy beach in Krabi province, with many cafes, shops and hotels.
+Small, but the busy beach in Krabi province, with many cafes, shops, and hotels.

 Dream World.
-Located north of Bangkok, this amusement park offers rides, roller-coaster, theater and restaurants.
+Located north of Bangkok, this amusement park offers rides, a roller coaster, a theater, and restaurants.